Implications of $A_4$ modular symmetry on Neutrino mass, Mixing and Leptogenesis with Linear Seesaw: MODEL FRAMEWORK

 \section{MODEL FRAMEWORK}

 This model represents the simplistic scenario of linear seesaw, where the particle content and group charges are provided in Table \ref{tab:fields-linear}.
-We prefer to extend the SM with discrete $A_4$ modular symmetry to explore the neutrino phenomenology and a global $U(1)_X$ symmetry is imposed to forbid certain unwanted terms in the Lagrangian.
-The SM particle spectrum is enriched with three extra right-handed SM singlet fermions ($N_{Ri}$), three left handed singlet fermions ($S_{Li}$) and one flavon field ($\rho$).
-The extra fermions of the model transform as triplet under the $A_4$ modular group.
-The $A_4$ and $U(1)_X$ symmetries are considered to be broken at a scale much higher than the electroweak symmetry breaking \cite{Dawson:2017ksx} by SM Higgs $(H)$.
-The extra singlet fermions acquire masses by assigning non-zero vacuum expectation value (VEV) to the singlet flavon.
+We prefer to extend with discrete $A_4$ modular symmetry to explore the neutrino phenomenology and a global $U(1)_X$ symmetry is imposed to forbid certain unwanted terms in the superpotential.
+The particle spectrum is enriched with six extra singlet heavy fermion superfields ($N_{Ri}$ and $S_{Li}$) and one weighton field ($\rho$).
+The extra supermultiplets of the model transform as triplet under the $A_4$ modular group.
+The $A_4$ and $U(1)_X$ symmetries are considered to be broken at a scale much higher than the electroweak symmetry breaking \cite{Dawson:2017ksx}.
+The extra superfields acquire masses by assigning non-zero vacuum expectation value to the singlet weighton.
 The modular weight is assigned to all the particles and denoted as $k_I$.
-The importance of $A_4$ modular symmetry is the requirement of less number of flavon fields unlike the usual $A_4$ group, since the Yukawa couplings have the non-trivial group transformation.
+Further, it is evident that the breaking of $U(1)_X$ symmetry takes places by singlet $\rho$ acquiring VEV.
+Therefore, a massless Goldstone boson comes into picture which does not have dangerous interaction among the SM particles but interact only with Higgs and contributes to the dark radiation \cite{Lindner:2011it,Garcia-Cely:2013nin}.
+The importance of $A_4$ modular symmetry is the requirement of less number of flavon or weighton fields unlike the usual $A_4$ group, since the Yukawa couplings have the non-trivial group transformation.
 Assignment of group charge and modular weight to the Yukawa coupling is provided in Table \ref{tab:coupling}.